 - We do cook with bone-in chicken and then de-bone prior to service.
 It’s not the traditional way to serve this dish but makes eating it a little bit more enjoyable.

-- Use a good wine, we used a Mark West Pinot because we had some extra on hand and it was perfect.
+- Use a good wine, we used a Mark West Pinot Noir and it was perfect.

 - If you don’t have Brandy or Whiskey, no worries you can omit it and no one will know, except for a Frenchman perhaps.